Compañía de Minas Buenaventura S.A.A. research snapshot

 investment Certainty

 Medium-low.
-Buenaventura has a stronger balance sheet, a valuable Cerro Verde stake and a new gold operation, but the investment outcome is still driven by external metal prices and mine execution.
-Business improvement does not remove the cycle risk.
+Buenaventura has a stronger balance sheet with net cash, a valuable Cerro Verde stake and a new gold operation, but the investment outcome is still driven by external metal prices and mine execution, and the current earnings level includes record commodity prices that may not persist.

 Quick verdict table